freifunk-gluon/gluon/docs/user/site.rst

       next_node = {
         ip4 = '10.23.42.1',
         ip6 = 'fdca:ffee:babe:1::1',
-        mac = 'ca:ff:ee:ba:be:00'
+        mac = '16:41:95:40:f7:dc'
       }

-    The IPv4 next-node address is optional.
+    All values of this section are optional.
+If the IPv4 or IPv6 address is omitted, there will be no IPv4 or IPv6 anycast address.
+The MAC address defaults to ``16:41:95:40:f7:dc``; this value usually doesn't need to be changed, but it can be adjusted to match existing deployments that use a different value.

 mesh \: optional
     Options specific to routing protocols.